 Japan has four clear-cut seasons from the ancient times.
 The seasons are spring, summer (high temperature and humidity), autumn, and winter (low temperature).
 Taking advantage of these characteristic seasons; especially low temperature in winter and high temperature with humidity in summer, Japan has developed to make quality miso, the backbones of Japanese cuisine.

-We will always follow the natural and traditional methods to make our Miso products.
+We will always follow the traditional methods to make our Miso products.

-Unpasteurized Nama Miso means no heat treatment is given during manufacturing process, and
+Unpasteurized Nama Miso means no heat treatment is given during manufacturing process.

 Since pasteurization is designed to kill microbes, unpasteurized miso has the best probiotic activity.
-This type of miso will always be sold refrigerated in glass jars or plastic containers.
-While pasteurized miso is fine in terms of flavor and easier to ship, the pasteurization process reduces the health benefits of miso, trading nutrition for convenience, we only produce unpasteurized nama miso.
+This type of miso will always be sold refrigerated in glass jars or plastic containers, and pasteurized miso is more commercially used as it is easier to ship.
+Since pasteurization process reduces the health benefits of miso, trading nutrition for convenience, we only produce unpasteurized nama miso.
 Miso types we offer are (1) Rice Miso (made with Brown Rice Koji/ White Rice Koji), (2) Barley Miso (made with Barley koji), and (3) Soybean Miso (made with Soybean Koji).

 More contents coming soon….